When it comes to our careers, who really knows if we’re doing it right?

 We ask ourselves questions like: Should I have a certain title by now?
-How much money should someone my age should be making?
+How much money should someone my age be making?
 Am I falling behind?

 This isn’t where you thought you’d be by now!

-The truth is, there is no magical age.
-And we unintentionally gave ourselves some pretty big shoes to fill by thinking there was.
+But we unintentionally gave ourselves some pretty big shoes to fill by thinking there was.

 ‘I THOUGHT I’D BE FARTHER ALONG IN MY CAREER BY NOW’